some-ip-com/open-someip-spec/src/someip-rpc.rst

     :status: valid
     :collapse: True

-The Service ID of 0x0000 and 0xFFFF shall be reserved for special cases.
+The Service-ID of 0x0000 and 0xFFFF shall be reserved for special cases.
 A reference table is found at the end of this document in :need:`feat_req_someipids_505`.

 .. feat_req:: 🎯
     :id: feat_req_someip_541